blueturtleai/gimp-stable-diffusion/README.md

 This repository includes a GIMP plugin for communication with a stable-diffusion server and a Google colab notebook for running the server.

-**Do you want to generate stable-diffusion images in GIMP for free without running a Colab notebook?
-[Check out the GIMP plugin](https://github.com/blueturtleai/gimp-stable-diffusion/tree/main/stablehorde) which uses stablehorde as backend (currently only text2img).**
+**More flavours of the plugin are available:**
+- Free image generation without running a Colab notebook or a local server: [GIMP plugin](https://github.com/blueturtleai/gimp-stable-diffusion/tree/main/stablehorde)
+- Image generation with a local server: [GIMP plugin](https://github.com/blueturtleai/gimp-stable-diffusion/tree/main/local)

 Please check HISTORY.md for the latest changes.